-461. INDUSTRIAL APPLICATION AND CONTROL OF ELECTRICITY.
+461. Industrial Application and Control of Electricity.
 First term.
 Credit two hours.
 Open to seniors and graduate students.
 A study of electric motor drive; selection of motors; study and selection of motor control; power requirements for various kinds of machinery; electric hoists, welding, heating.
 Assistant Professor CHAMBERLAIN.

-462. ELEMENTS OF ELECTRIC RAILWAY PRACTICE.
+462. Elements of Electric Railway Practice.
 Elective for seniors.
 Second term only.
 Credit two hours.
 Prerequisite courses 411, 412 and 431, 432.
 One recitation and one computing period a week.
 Apparatus and construction involved in a modern railway system, including cars and car equipment, overhead and track construction, and other topics of similar character.
 Some attention is devoted to the relation of electric railways to the public and to finance.
 Assistant Professor CHAMBERLAIN.

-471. CURRENT TOPICS IN ELECTRICAL ENGINEERING.
+471, 472.
+Current Topics in Electrical Engineering.
 Elective.
-Open only to seniors and graduate students.
-First term.
-Credit two hours.
+Open to seniors and graduate students in Electrical Engineering.
+First or second term, or both.
+Credit two hours a term.
 Two one-hour seminar periods a week devoted to the presentation and discussion of noteworthy articles in current electrical literature.
-The purpose of the course is two-fold: (1) To familiarize the student with the latest development in the various branches of electrical engineering; and (2) to afford some practice in abstracting, presenting and critically discussing engineering topics of timely interest.
+The purpose of the course is two-fold: (1) To familiarize the student with the latest development in the various branches of electrical engineering; and (2) to afford some practice in abstracting, presenting, and critically discussing engineering topics of timely interest.
 Professor PERTSCH.

 481, 482.
-ENGINEERING MATHEMATICS.
+Engineering Mathematics.
 Elective.
 Open to seniors and graduate students only.
 Throughout the year.
 Credit two hours.
 Two recitations a week and home work.
 General methods by which engineering problems are expressed in mathematical form.
 The course consists of problems taken from mechanical, civil, or electrical engineering, involving analytical geometry and the elements of differential and integral calculus.
 The topic will be selected to suit the class.
-Professor KARAPETOFF.
+Professor KARAPETOFF and Mr. RACE.

 483, 484.
-SPECIAL ELECTRICAL ENGINEERING PROBLEMS.
+Special Electrical Engineering Problems.
 Open to seniors.
 First or second term or both.
 Credit one or more hours.
-A course to meet the needs of students who are not particularly interested in the other electives.
+A course to meet the need of students who are not particularly interested in the other electives.
 Theoretical and experimental investigations on electrical apparatus.
 Each student selects his own subject, which, however, must meet with the approval of the Director of the School of Electrical Engineering.
 Professors and instructors as required.

-491. NON-RESIDENT AND SPECIAL LECTURES.
+491. Non-resident and Special Lectures.
 Elective.
 Credit one hour each year.
 Open to juniors and seniors.
 These lectures are primarily intended to include the technical addresses given during the academic year before the regular meeting of the local section of the A.I.E.E., and such other special lectures as may be designated.
 Notice of the lectures will be posted on the bulletin board of the School of Electrical Engineering.
 Credit of one hour may be obtained by attending at least fifteen of the lectures offered during the academic year.
 For credit a notebook giving a résumé of each lecture attended (not more than about one page for each lecture) must be handed in at the Director's office during Block Week at the end of the second term.
 The honor system applies to attendance at these lectures.

-SEMINARY IN ELECTRICAL ENGINEERING.
+Seminary in Electrical Engineering.
 For graduate students.
 Seniors may attend by special permission but no credit will be given.
-Conducted by Professors LINCOLN and KARAPETOFF.
+Conducted by Professor KARAPETOFF.